-Creative writing prompts stimulate innovative minds and imagination.
-Anyone who writes, not just authors, experiences times when they can’t write a thing.
-Writing prompts help children and adults to overcome writers’ block.
-Teachers use writing prompts to stimulate students in various ways; it inspires imagination and critical thinking, problem-solving, innovative ideas, and is fun.
+Creative writing prompts for kids stimulate innovative minds and imaginations.
+Anyone who loves to write, not just fiction authors, experiences times when they can’t write a thing.
+Writing prompts help children, and adults overcome writer’s block.
+Teachers use interesting writing prompts to stimulate students’ thoughts in various ways, for example, when writing scholastic essays, stories, and “imagine that” scenarios; it inspires imagination and critical thinking, problem-solving, and innovative ideas, and is fun.

-We create a list of creative writing prompts for kids to improve different writing styles and multiple topics that will resonate with a child in elementary school to a teen in high school.
-With 365 ideas, there is a writing prompt for each day of the year, enough creating writing ideas teachers can use throughout the school year.
+We created a list of creative writing prompts for kids to improve different writing styles and multiple topics that will resonate with a child in elementary school to a teen in high school; we’ve also included kids writing prompts for preschool-aged children.
+With 365 ideas, there is a writing prompt for kids for each day of the year, enough to create writing ideas and resources teachers can use throughout the school year in class or distance learning.

 If You Could… Writing Prompts For Kids